ilfrich/annotator/README.md

 You can run the whole solution as docker environment.

+**Start**

+- Run `docker-compose up` - this will download the MongoDB image and Annotator image, if you don't already have it, and run MongoDB + the Annotator container containing the annotator app.

 **Build**

-- Run `docker build -t ilfrich/annotator .` (ensure the build finishes successful)
+- If you want to build the container yourself, run `docker build -t ilfrich/annotator .` (ensure the build finishes successful)

-**Start**

-- Run `docker-compose up` - this will download the MongoDB image, if you don't already have it, and run MongoDB + the just built container containing the annotator app.

 ## Running the App